 A cloud package repository hosting service at https://www.anaconda.org.
 With a free account, you can publish packages you create to be used publicly.
-A paid subscription is required to designate packages as private, and restrict access to authorized users.

 Open source respository of hundreds of popular data science packages, along with the conda package and virtual environment manager for Windows, Linux, and MacOS.
 Conda makes it quick and easy to install, run, and upgrade complex data science and machine learning environments like scikit-learn, TensorFlow, and SciPy.